w3c/wai-curricula/content/content-author/images.md

 * provide equivalent, long descriptions for complex images that help understand and process the image contents using:
   * additional blocks of content in the same page
   * separate pages containing the long descriptions
-* provide alternative data visualizations for complex images, including text descriptions,data tables, and other graphical representations
+* provide alternative data visualizations for complex images, including text descriptions, data tables, and other graphical representations
 * identify related requirements for designers and developers to ensure:
   * appropriate contrast ratios for complex images and descriptions
   * reliable identification of short and long descriptions for complex images